facile-it/php-codec/README.md

 );
 ```

-You can use the path reporter to build well formatted error messages for failures.
+You can use the path reporter to build well-formatted error messages for failures.

 ```php
 use Facile\PhpCodec\Decoders;